stscoundrel/benediction/README.md

 `docker-compose up`

+## Generate test data for queries

+Should you wish to automatically populate your DB with event data, see [Benediction Ritual](https://github.com/stscoundrel/benediction-ritual)

 ## Whats in the name

 A benediction is a short invocation for divine help, blessing and guidance.
 Divine help is what one might need should they wish to do analytics without GDPR acceptances.